AzDocs/AzDocs/Wiki/Azure.md

 ![Mirror repo](../wiki_images/azdo_create_new_teamproject_9.png)

 ## Expose the docs as a wiki in your DevOps project
 This project also includes documentation next to the scripts.
-Even better: the document you are reading right now is inside the documentation :).
+Even better: the document you are reading right now is inside this documentation :).
 You can publish these docs as a Wiki inside your own Azure DevOps teamproject.
 Here's how to do it:

 1. Go to your teamproject and navigate to `Overview` --> `Wiki`.